Yoast/developer-docs/docs/development/environment/setup-windows.md

 In your terminal, `cd` to the newly created `Yoast` directory.
 In there, you should locate the Docker directory and navigate to `<your docker directory>/plugins` where you can clone the various plugin repositories.

-### Platform
+## Platform
-[MySql Workbench](https://dev.mysql.com/downloads/workbench/) is an easy way to access the WordPress databases.
+### [MySql Workbench](https://dev.mysql.com/downloads/workbench/) is an easy way to access the WordPress databases.
 Registration is not required, just click `Download` > `No thanks, just start my download` and install.
-[Git Bash] This should be installed by now, but you'll need this app all the time to run `composer` or `grunt` commands.
-You could save yourself some time by creating a shortcut to the app.
+### Git Bash comes with GitExtensions (see [the tools page](./tools-windows.md)) and should be installed.
+You'll need this app all the time to run `composer` or `grunt` commands with support for linux commands on a windows machine.
+You could save yourself some time by creating a shortcut to the app using the 'pin to Start' feature
 ![Git Bash shortcut](../../static/img/win_git_bash_startmenu.png)

 ## Set up PHPUnit